-This mission statement of TRISE was adopted at the first conference in 2013 and then slightly modified after the second one in 2014.
+This is the first mission statement of TRISE.
+It was was adopted at the first conference in 2013 and then slightly modified after the second one in 2014.
+A new mission statement has been adopted in 2021.

 TRISE mission statement – Toward Democratic and Ecological Cities